JeremiahStephenson/SQLite_Custom/README.md

 `ndk.dir=/Users/Android/android-ndk-r10d`

 The gradle file is configured to ignore the C and C++ files.
 This is due to an issue with Android Studio not being able to build properly.
 To get around this problem the gradle file calls the ndk-build command manually.
-For this reason the C and C++ files don't show under the project files.
+For this reason the C and C++ files don't show under the project files under the 'Android' project perspective.
-The following lines from the gradle file can be commented out to allow for the files to display.
+You can change the perspective to 'Project' and view all the files.
+The other option is to comment out the following lines in the gradle file to allow for the files to display.
 They will of course need to be un-commented for Android to build the project properly.
+It might be better just to change the perspective.

     sourceSets.main {
         jniLibs.srcDir 'src/main/libs'